Tyler Jay: Cincinnati Reds

 On June 10, 2019, Jay was traded to the Cincinnati Reds in exchange for cash considerations.
-Jay would spend the rest of the 2020 season between the Pensacola Blue Wahoos and the AZL Reds where he posted a 0–0 record with a 3.03 ERA in 18 appearances and a 0–0 record with a 9.00 ERA in 2 appearances respectively.
+Jay would spend the rest of the 2019 season between the Pensacola Blue Wahoos and the Arizona League Reds where he posted a 0–0 record with a 3.03 ERA in 18 appearances and a 9.00 ERA in two appearances respectively.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On June 1, 2020, Jay was released by the Reds.